ideo-benchmark-challenges/IDEO/DATASHEET.md

 8. **Are there recommended data splits (e.g. training, development/validation, testing)?** If so, please provide a description of these splits, explaining the rationale behind them.

-	There are recommended data splits, see more in our Supplementary.
-We tried our best to make sure the testing/validation set is diverse and there's no overlapping between data in the training and testing/validation splits (e.g., different participants in different splits).
+	There are recommended data splits, see more in our Supplementary Material.
+We tried our best to make sure the testing/validation set is diverse and there's no overlapping between data in the training and testing/validation splits (e.g., different participants/scenes in different splits).

 9. **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.